 Edited by Marie Barbier-Mueller

-With essays by Lorette Coen, Chantal Prod'Hom, Charlotte Savolainen-Mailler, Jamieson Webster
+With contributions by Thierry Barbier-Mueller, Lorette Coen, Chantal Prod'Hom, Charlotte Savolainen-Mailler, Jamieson Webster, Robert Wilson

 Design: Hubertus Design/Jonas Vögeli